Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 * Challenge - What is ISS Employee Jerald Orestes' title?
 * Points - 1

 This challenge tests basic website reconnaissance.
 The company name is ISS Playlist, so I navigated to their site at issplaylist.com.
 From there I go to the company page using the navbar at the top.
 Then I used CTRL + F to search for Jerald Orestes.
-From there, I saw his job title underneath his name.
+From there, I see his job title underneath his name.

 ![Website-Reconnaissance-1](https://github.com/user-attachments/assets/200c7ab1-5b53-4bdd-a36f-fa126b29ce1d)